 A plea for peace amid the wonders of nature

 An ancient cave twisting miles into the earth which also serves as a sobering reminder of Japan's recent past.
 There is much to see and think about in this eerily beautiful place.

-One of the most heart-rending tales of WWII took place in Himeyuri, and the Himeyuri Peace Museum and memorial tower are fitting tributes.
+One of the tragic tales of WWII took place in Himeyuri, and the Himeyuri Peace Museum and Himeyuri Memorial Tower are fitting tributes.

-- Gyokusen Cave, home to more than a million stalactites and stalagmites
+- Gyokusen Cave, home to stalagmites and more than a million stalactites

 - The habu museum, dedicated to Okinawa's native snake

 - Traditional Okinawan dancing and drumming in Kingdom Village

 The Himeyuri Memorial Tower is accessible by bus.
 Take the 89 bus from Naha Bus Terminal to Itoman Bus Terminal, a 30-minute ride.
 Change at the Itoman City Bus Terminal to bus number 82, 107, or 108 for the Himeyuri Memorial Tower, a 15-minute ride.

 If you're driving, take Route 331 south from Naha for about 40 minutes.
 Turn right onto 54 and the Himeyuri Memorial Tower is just 2km along.